josephspurrier/gowebapp/README.md

 model		- database queries
-route		- route information and middleware shared		- packages for templates, MySQL, cryptography, sessions, and json static		- location of statically serve files like CSS and JS template	- HTML templates
+route		- route information and middleware shared		- packages for templates, MySQL, cryptography, sessions, and json static		- location of statically served files like CSS and JS template	- HTML templates
 ~~~